GavinFrazar/teleport-challenge/design.md

     * Self - scope corresponding to an invididual user.
 The only users with permissions here are the individual user and those with "All" roles.
     * All - scope corresponding to *all* jobs.
   * Users are assigned roles per scope.
+  * `job id` is always associated with a scope when a job is started.
+In this prototype, that means each `job id` will be associated with the user who started the job.
+    * NOTE: It seems redundant to have a notion of a "scope" per user, because there is no other kind of scope except "All scopes", however I still like to maintain the idea of "roles per scope" because it is extendable to shared "group" scopes in the hypothetical future of the project.
+  * When a user connects and authenticates, the certificate subject will identify the user and the user's role(s).
-  * Could add distinct shared scopes, but I want to keep it simple.
+  * Could add distinct shared "group" scopes, but I want to keep it simple.
 Also, it does not seem useful without real resource isolation/control, which is out of scope for this project.
 For now there is only one "shared scope": the host system itself.
 - Example setup

 | User | Scope | Role |